austinhargis/hammer/README.md

 ## hammer
-hammer is an basic lightweight inventory management system developed in Python with a Tkinter GUI and a SQLite3 database. hammer's abilities include:
+hammer is a basic lightweight inventory management system developed in Python with a Tkinter GUI and a MySQL database. hammer's abilities include:
 - Creating and managing Records and Items
 - Creating and managing users